 The parsonage was rented from May 1996 to July 1999, after the minister elected to move to Carlisle.

 Subsequently, our ministers and their families occupied the parsonage from 1999 to August 2015.
-It is now being used as auxiliary housing by our interim minister, Reverend Steve Edington, who retains his permanent home in Nashua, New Hampshire.
+It was used as auxiliary housing by our interim minister, Reverend Steve Edington, until 2018, when it was sold.

 Furnishings of note

 This Bible is presented to the First Congregational Church and Society in Littleton, by Asa Priest, believing this to be the guide of our life here and hereafter.
 June A.D.
 1856.

 A second Bible has these names inscribed: John Farrar 86, W. H. White 1835, Nath.
 Seaver Jr. 1866 Note: John Farrar was a professor of mathematics and natural science at Harvard.
 His wife, Eliza, befriended a young Margaret Fuller, helped her in the improvement of her dress and manners, and along with Harriet Martineau persuaded Ralph Waldo Emerson to take an interest in her.
 Nathaniel Seaver Jr. was a minister and a son-in-law of the Reverend Mr. White, the second owner of the Bible.
 An earlier Bible, in the possession of the Littleton Historical Society, has this inscription:

 This Bible is the pious gift of our worthy brother Dn John Wood to the Church and Congregation in Lyttleton Thanks to the donor may [sic] 22, 1795

 The present pulpit was designed by Daniel Woodbury and constructed in 1952 to fit the Reverend E. Palmer Clarke, who was six feet, five inches tall.
 Later ministers and speakers have regularly stood on a carpeted box in order to use the pulpit more comfortably.